gtrichardson/gtrichardson.github.io/index.md

  I'm planning to pursue a PhD in physics and am right now waiting to hear back from several schools.
 In some respects the wait is harder than the actual applications.

  When not working on physics, I enjoy reading.
 I'm currently finishing James Islington's **Licanus trilogy**.
+I normally don't enjoy stories that involve time travel.
+However, Islington offers an interesting new take on the idea starting with the premise that the past cannot be changed.

 # Publications
  * L. Tvrznikova et al., _Direct comparison of high voltage breakdown measurements in liquid argon and liquid xenon_,